burningion/katacoda-tracing-datadog/modern-observability-in-practice/step4.md

       com.datadoghq.ad.logs: '[{"source": "python", "service": "discounts-service"}]'
 ```

+To verify for yourself, take a look at the `discounts-service/discounts.py`{{open}} file.
+You'll see there's no reference to Datadog at all.

-Now that we've fully instrumented our application, let's take a closer look at _why_ and _where_ our application may be failing.
+Now that we've fully instrumented our application, let's hop back in to Datadog to take a closer look at _why_ and _where_ our application may be failing.